 Popular Schnitzel Variations

-Schnitzel is more than just a traditional dish.
+It is more than just a traditional dish.
 Trying different versions can turn it into a fun culinary adventure.
 It will make your taste buds happy and teach you new cooking skills.

 Jaeger schnitzel is a standout variation.
 It takes the classic schnitzel to the next level.
 The dish is topped with a rich mushroom gravy that makes it even more delicious.